Many athletes and people who train take a post-workout shake immediately after a workout.

 Who should buy a post-workout supplement?

-If you work out to improve your peak performance, and you push yourself hard at the gym, you definitely need to be thinking about post-workout nutrition.
 If all you do is go to the gym to keep in decent shape, a post-workout supplement probably isn’t necessary, but if you are reading this, chances are you are a serious athlete.
+Here’s who should consider taking post-workout:

 After finishing a workout session, you have damage to your muscle fibers, you’ve sweated out a lot of electrolytes, your body is fatigued from putting out a high amount of power, and your muscle and liver glycogen stores are depleted.